Will a CCMS help me implement DITA?

 Tools designed to exploit the benefits of the DITA framework are typically referred to as CCMS — Component Content Management Systems.
 If you thought getting your head around how to make the most of DITA was a challenge, unravelling the variety of CCMS available is a whole other world.
 But first, what is CCMS?

 Contrary to what its beautiful acronym suggests, a good CCMS is much more than a CMS on steroids.
 It’s almost a different breed.
 The fundamental difference is that a CMS thinks in ‘pages’, whereas a CCMS thinks in ‘topics’ (components) — it’s for topic-based authoring (based on XML standards such as DITA).

-So, what does a CCMS do?
+Now that we know the meaning of CCMS, what does it do?
 It enables you to efficiently manage thousands of DITA files (or other XML files, such as S1000D or DocBook) and make sense of them by:

-Sounds powerful, but what does it mean for technical authors and your company?
+Sounds powerful, but what does CCMS mean for technical authors and your company?